IntentSoftware/docs/articles/how-to-guides/use-the-domain-designer/use-the-domain-designer.md

 Right click on `Group` and select `Add Association`.
 Click thereafter on `Shape`.
 Click on the newly created arrow.
 In the `Target End` tick the `Is Collection` field and in the `Source End` un-tick the `Is Collection` and tick the `Is Nullable` field.

+>[!NOTE]
+>To learn more about these associations, visit [this article](xref:references.domain-designer.associations) for more information.

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/add-aggregate-association.mp4"></video></p>

 ## Add a new Diagram